whyjz/GLAFT/jupyter-book/index.md

 **Part 1**: GLAFT user manual.

-**Part 2**: Supplemental material for the manuscript "Statistics and flow dynamics based assessments of feature-tracked glacier velocities derived from satellite images," including ALL necessary components to reproduce the presented work.
-(Binder-ready TBD)
+**Part 2**: Supplemental material for the manuscript "Statistics and flow dynamics based assessments of feature-tracked glacier velocities derived from satellite images."
+ALL necessary components to reproduce the presented work are available here, including the following parts:

+- Supplementary tables and figures
+- Figure scripts
+- Intermediate processing steps
+- ITS_LIVE data processing scripts